TheGrizzlyDev/vino/README.md

 - **Zero Configuration**: Windows executables automatically run through wine
 - **OCI Compatible**: Works with standard container tools and orchestration platforms
 - **Transparent Operation**: No changes needed to your container images or deployment manifests
-- **Production Ready**: Built on proven runc foundation with comprehensive command support
+- **Bring Your Own Container Runtime**: Because vinoc is built as a wrapper for runc, any runc compatible runtime can be used to run the container

 ## Quick Start

 ### Prerequisites

-- Linux system with runc installed
+- Linux system with docker + runc installed
-- Wine64 available in your container images
 - Go 1.25+ for building from source

 ### Installation